-- Ensure base images have minimal packages installed and come from trusted sources.
+- Ensure your base image packages only come from trusted sources when installing them.

-- Never store actual data within images, only necessary configuration.
+- Avoid storing actual data within images and focus only on necessary configuration.

-- Scan images during the build for cybersecurity vulnerabilities using Trivy, Anchore, or similar network security toolkits.
+- Scan images for cybersecurity vulnerabilities using Trivy, Anchor, or similar network security toolkits during the build.

 - Sign images via Docker Content Trust and enable image verification before deployment.

 - Leverage Docker security profiles to restrict container capabilities based on the principle of least privilege.

 - Prevent container escape to host using namespaces, control groups, and additional SELinux/AppArmor policies.

 - Employ strict resource limits on containers via control groups.

 - Mask sensitive mount points like /proc to limit host access.

 - Pass sensitive credentials securely at runtime via network security toolkits like HashiCorp Vault, AWS Secrets Manager, etc.

 - Integrate secrets management with your identity provider, like Active Directory, Okta, and Auth0.

 - Place data services in separate container networks with firewall rules and policies restricting inter-network access.

 - Disable inter-container communication between containers holding different data.